Movies Released October 27, 2017

 The film depicts the final weeks leading to the ambiguous disappearance of Maya Dardel, an internationally respected poet and novelist, who lived until 2016 in the Santa Cruz Mountains of California.
 Maya announces on National Public Radio that she intends to end her life and that young male writers may compete to become the executor of her estate.
 They are challenged intellectually, emotionally, erotically, until one of them begins to fathom Maya's end game.

-Nathan Keyes, Chris Voss, Zachary Cotler, Magdalena Zyzak, Lena Olin, Alexander Koch, Jordan Gavaris, Rosanna Arquette
+Chris Voss, Zachary Cotler, Magdalena Zyzak, Lena Olin, Alexander Koch, Nathan Keyes, Jordan Gavaris, Rosanna Arquette

 Drama